Consequences and Financial Penalties: The Hidden Cost of Non-Compliance for Your Business

 In addition, your business could also be subject to:

-- A warning — Consequences can be as tame as a warning with a directive to fix the problem within a certain time frame.
+- A warning: For first-time violations, you may be issued a warning with a directive to fix the problem within a certain time frame.

-- Penalties, fees, or fines — Monetary penalties and fines are the most common consequences of non-compliance.
+- Penalties, fees, or fines: Monetary penalties and fines are the most common consequences of non-compliance in business.

 How To Avoid Non-Compliance in the Workplace